South Beach combines the playful pulse of Rio, the intense revelry of

 12-room Marlin Hotel.
 Music-industry executives and recording artists

-favour this small gem owned, appropriately, by Island Records mogul Chris
+favour this small gem which was originally owned by Island Records mogul Chris

 One of the finest small accommodations in South Florida, the Hotel Impala's

 greatest strength is its relatively understated elegance - a welcome relief from

 the over-the-top, harem-inspired decor of some competitors.
 Imported cotton